Northumberland Coast Path

 Customer reviews from the Northumberland Coast Path

-Mr Wooldridge, UK
+Mr Richardson, UK

 “The route was excellent and the organisation throughout was faultless.
 The path was very well signposted, and with the map and supplementary directions, we didn't get lost at all!
 Spectacular, expansive, people free beaches combined with cliff top paths, some farmland and woodland, all made this a fantastic route.
 Add in several castles, friendly people, good food and drink, and the holiday was great.
 Already got some fellow ramblers looking!
 Efficient service and reasonable value.”